fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 up-to-date knowledge about NixOS.
 This does not make it the best place to learn about Nix and NixOS, but it is a good place to find answers for specific questions.
-Since I wanted to learn more about NixOS, I started reading through parts of the manual and in other places in the internet.
+Since I wanted to learn more about NixOS, I started reading through parts of the manual and in other places on the internet.
 Frequently, the manual was referenced or linked, and sometimes, Nix-Pills where mentioned.

 ## Nix-Pills